MincheeLab/raspberrypi101/worksheet01.md

 Your Pi should now be powered on, and a red LED should turn on.
 Another LED, green, should blink intermittently as the Pi loads it's NOOBs installer.

+You are now ready for the "blind" (semi-headless) NOOBS setup, using a keyboard but not a screen.

 ![Setup 15](https://raw.githubusercontent.com/MincheeLab/raspberrypi101/master/images/setup/setup15.jpg)